 Figure 1.
 Left: The spectroscopic redshift distribution of the star-forming galaxies in the sample at 1.24 < z < 2.66.
 The white and gray histograms show the parent (735 galaxies) and final (310 galaxies) samples, respectively.
 Middle: The H α SFR versus stellar mass "main-sequence" relationship.
 The white empty and gray filled points show the parent and final samples, respectively.
 H α emission is corrected for dust based on the Balmer decrement and the Cardelli et al. (1989) extinction curve.
 H α SFRs are calculated assuming a stellar metallicity of $Z = 0.2 Z{\odot}$, a Bruzual & Charlot (2003) stellar population synthesis model, and a Chabrier (2003) IMF.
 The Shivaei et al. (2015) SFR- M "main sequence" linear relation that best fits the first two years of MOSDEF data is shown by the green line.
-Stacks of the spectra in four bins of stellar mass containing an equal number of objects are shown by the diamond symbols, where the stacks from the parent and final samples are shown by the large red and small orange diamonds, respectively.
-The yellow stars show the median H α SFR and M of the four bins in stellar mass for the final sample, with the yellow bars indicating the standard error in the median H α SFRs.
+Stacks of the spectra in four bins of stellar mass containing an equal number of objects are shown by the diamond symbols, where the stacks from the parent and final sample, with the yellow bars indicating the standard error in the median H α SFRs.
 Right: The size versus mass relation for galaxies in the sample, where the area of each galaxy is measured from the detected regions in the 3D-HST segmentation maps.
-The colors and symbols are the same as in the middle panel, except the yellow stars show the median segmentation map areas in four bins of stellar mass and the yellow bars indicate the standard error in the median sizes.
-Compared to the parent sample that represents the broader population of galaxies observed as part of the MOSDEF survey, galaxies in the final sample tend to be marginally biased against low-mass and compact galaxies due to the S/N and resolution requirements enforced by the multi-filter Voronoi binning technique (see Section 2.4 and Fetherolf et al. 2020).
+The colors and symbols are the same as in the middle panel, except the yellow stars show the median segmentation map areas in four bins of stellar mass on the median segmentation map areas in four bins of stellar mass or the parent sample that represents the broader population of galaxies observed as part of the MOSDEF survey, galaxies in the final sample tend to be marginally biased against low-mass and compact galaxies due to the S/N and resolution requirements enforced by the multi-filter Voronoi binning technique (see Section 2.4 and Fetherolf et al. 2020).

-with the 0'' 7 slit widths in the Y, J, H, and K bands (R = 3400, 3000,3650, and 3600).
+with the 0'' 7 slit widths in the Y, J, H, and K bands (R = 3400, 3000, 3650, and 3600).
 The CANDELS imaging is used to select targets for the MOSDEF survey down to a stellar mass limit of $\sim 10^9 M{\odot}$, corresponding to an H{160} -band limit of 24.0, 24.5, and 25.0 mag in three respective redshift bins: 1.37 < z < 1.70, 2.09 < z < 2.61, and 2.95 < z < 3.80 (hereafter, the $z \sim 1.5$, $z \sim 2.3$, and $z \sim 3.3$ samples).
 These redshift ranges are selected so that several strong restframe optical emission lines could be observed in the near-IR windows of atmospheric transmission, including: $[OII]\lambda 3727, 3730, H\beta$, $[OIII]\lambda\lambda4960, 5008, H\alpha, [NII]\lambda\lambda6550, 6585, and [SII]\lambda6718, 6733.$ At least one slit star is included on each slit mask for the absolute flux calibration of the spectra and to correct for slit loss.
 In this work, we utilize the spectroscopic redshifts and emission line measurements from the MOSDEF survey, and refer the reader to Kriek et al. (2015) for more information regarding the observing strategy and data reduction procedures for the MOSDEF survey.